jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 The best way to get started with this book is with an overview of the subject matter.
 Read the {% include chapter-link.html slug="toc" %} first.

+This book is designed to be "skimmed" effectively.

-The headings used throughout this book are designed to be readable on their own, as a summary of the text.
+The headings throughout the text are written as an outline, intended to be readable on their own, as a summary of the text.

 This makes it easy to quickly skim through tables of contents and chapter texts to take in an overview.

 ### Skim the narrative